What is anesthesia?

 What is general anesthesia?

-General anesthetics are either delivered intravenously or breathed in as a gas.
-Intravenous anesthetics act quickly and disappear rapidly from the bloodstream, so patients can go home sooner after surgery.
+Doctors provide general anesthetics either directly into the bloodstream (intravenously) or as an inhaled gas.
+General anesthesia delivered intravenously will act quickly and disappear rapidly from the body.
+This allows patients to go home sooner after surgery.
 Inhaled anesthetics may take longer to wear off.

 What are local and regional anesthesia?